-The Night That Cost Bryce Dejean-Jones His Life—and NBA Dream
+The Night That Cost Bryce Dejean-Jones His NBA Dream—And His Life

 When K.C.
 Jones hears the story of baby Bonnie, who never had the opportunity to live fully, he finds a small comfort.

 Bryce, the family knows, was far from perfect.
 His temper was bad.
 His unwillingness to stick with one school was frustrating.
-He could be maddeningly stubborn, and Kennedy Jones, his younger brother who is now a sophomore in high school, says he took plenty of thumpings from Bryce.
+He could be maddeningly stubborn.

 And yet, Bryce was compassionate.
 And giving.
 He would have done anything for his mother, and he wanted to start a foundation to help at-risk children.